- Elevation: 3,031 m (9,944 ft)

 The following two hours are very tough, steep and often very slippery.
 Here one starts to realize why Gunung Agung is without doubt one of the hardest volcanoes in Indonesia to climb, as the path leads straight up towards the summit and not crisscross up a flank like found on most hills in Europe.
 At an altitude of 2200 meter the forest gradually gets less dense and with it the path starts to become stonier and often covered by loose gravel offering an additional challenge.
 After four hours of hard and strenuous slow climbing our so called base camp (2,622 metres) is reached.
 This is an area which offers very little space for two tents and is often used by local hikers as a resting point before heading to the summit for the sunrise.

 The next section, which is a good 300 metres long, climbs just over 100 metres altitude and is the only part of the entire hike where utmost care needs to be taken.
 This is the only area where one could fall over a cliff and with it get seriously injured.
 The final hour of the climb continues to be very steep and frustratingly slow going.
 You reach the final cone of the volcano which is very rocky at the lower section.
 The last 100 metres before the first summit are not that steep anymore but offer terrific views of the highest point of Gunung Agung which is about 350 meters ahead to the East.
 Once again at this point extra care must be taken from the often howling trade winds which can gust up to 100km an hour.
 There are several cracks in the ground offering protection from these freezing cold winds.
 Especially during the months of June, July, August and September we were several times forced to quit here as it was simply too dangerous to continue with our quest.
-This first summit is actually only 11 metres lower than the highest summit.
+This first western summit is actually only 10 metres or less lower than the highest summit and is listed on the Bakosurtanal map as being 3,028 metres high.

-Shorter hike to the crater rim only: The route from Pura Pasar Agung reaches the crater rim but you cannot get to the summit.
-There are always guides waiting at the car park of Pura Pasar Agung (1,575m).
+There are always guides waiting at the car park of Pura Pasar Agung (1,600m).
 The hiking adventure starts at the car park with a welcoming or heart breaking 297 steps to, or from the temple.
 At the gates of the temple, guides will make an offering to the Gods, to ask for forgiveness, protection and a safe return from this sacred mountain.
 It would be terrific if you also show your respect and light up a few incense sticks, place them on one of the shrines and say your own short prayer as a sign of respect to the people and culture of Bali.

 The path first leads to the left around the temple, past a couple of water reservoirs tanks, from where you have beautiful views of the temple.
 Then across a small opening in the woods and then immediately into very steep and dense high alpine rainforest.
 The track climbs steeply up a narrow path that is carved by deep ravines and littered by countless roots from magnificent tall trees often requiring hands and feet to scramble over.
 If you depart at 2.30 am for a sunrise at the summit then a good torch light is absolutely essential to illuminate the path.
 More practical is a headlight allowing you to keep your hands free.